SaadMu7ammad/subul/README.md

 - The system must provide secure payment processing for online donations, integrating with a third-party payment gateway to ensure the safety and confidentiality of financial transactions.
 - Triggering notifications to nearby users and blood donation centers.

+## Application Archeticture

 ### Class Diagram

 ![Subul Class Diagram](https://github.com/SaadMu7ammad/subul/assets/130322757/d39d00ba-0bf1-46eb-b7bd-295952e3b061)

+### Folder Structure

+We are using a module structure for our project, where each module has its own folder containing the following files following the `3 Tier Archeticture`:

+- `entry-points`: Contains the entry points for the module (routes)

+- `domain`: Contains the business logic for the module (use-case - services - utils)

+- `data-access`: Contains the database layer for the module (repository - models - interfaces)

+### Request Journey

+The request journey starts from the entry point, where the request is validated and passed to the domain layer.
+The domain layer contains the business logic for the request, where the data is processed and passed to the data-access layer.
+The data-access layer contains the database logic for the request, where the data is fetched or updated in the database.